llvm/llvm-lnt/docs/tools.rst

     to tweak the generated server, but they can all be modified after the fact in the LNT configuration file.

-    The default server will have one database named *default*.
+    The default server will have a sqlite3 database named *default*.
+You can specify to use PostgreSQL using ``--db-dir postgresql://user@hostname``.

   ``lnt createdb <path>``
     Creates a new LNT sqlite3 database at the specified path.